danielrcollins1/OED-Expanded/OED-Expanded.md

 round to escape.
 Having a dagger in-hand grants a +2 to this role.
 Finally, check for nearby monsters when net falls.

-**Portcullis: **An iron gate falls behind party and blocks the passage, the sound of which triggers a check for nearby monsters.
+**Portcullis**:An iron gate falls behind party and blocks the passage, the sound of which triggers a check for nearby monsters.
 The bars may be forced as locked door (base 2 in 6, with a --2)

-**Watery Room: **The floor of the room is flooded with stagnant water at least 10\' deep.
+**Watery Room**:The floor of the room is flooded with stagnant water at least 10\' deep.

-**Spinning Wall: **A section of wall up to 20' in length spins in place, depositing the victims in area on adjacent side.
+**Spinning Wall**:A section of wall up to 20' in length spins in place, depositing the victims in area on adjacent side.
 It cannot be triggered from the other side.

-**Flooding Room: **The doors to this room are reinforced and will swing shut and lock.
+**Flooding Room**:The doors to this room are reinforced and will swing shut and lock.
 If they are spiked open beforehand, the spikes have a 4 in 6 chance to hold.
 Once sealed, the room floods with water in 1d6 rounds.
 Once flooded, attempt to open the door attempts are at --2

-**Dropping Ceiling: **The entire stone ceiling drops on the room when triggered inflicting 12d6 damage to the occupants, who can save vs. death for half).
+**Dropping Ceiling**:The entire stone ceiling drops on the room when triggered inflicting 12d6 damage to the occupants, who can save vs. death for half).
 Passage through the room is then blocked.